Ypertex/blog/content/articles/innovation-in-transformation/index.md

 ---
-title: Who Has the Ressources to Innovate in Times of Transformation?
+title: Who Has the Resources to Innovate in Times of Transformation?
 publishdate: 2022-05-31
 tags:
 - Innovation